 The SPSC for Children, Adolescent, and Family Mental Health meets monthly, with some variation for holiday schedules (August, November, December).
 For exact dates of upcoming meetings, refer to the DMH calendar https://mentalhealth.vermont.gov/calendar/month.

 All meetings are open to the public.
-RSVP is required to attend meetings in person to gain entrance to the building per security policy.
 Call in options are also available for each meeting.

 Members are reimbursed for mileage and may also receive a stipend for every meeting attended if they are not otherwise reimbursed.